seiitanoo/gen5map/README.md

+ # **!!!!!!!!!!This Github is currently archived.**

 A work in progress interactive map of the Unova region!
 [here](https://seiitanoo.github.io/gen5map/) is the live version of the map.

 Interactive Maps for gen 1,3 and 4 have already been created, its time to add the 5th generation!